Bracing for the Storm: Navigating Tornado Safety

 The National Oceanic and Atmospheric Administration (NOAA) Storm Prediction Center issues watches and warnings for tornado activity.
 Officials indicate a watch when weather conditions may form a tornado and announce a warning when a tornado is imminent—urging the community to seek shelter.
 Common signs can include dark, green, and isolated clouds, or hail and loud noises in the sky.

-Tornado Season and Scale
+Tornado Scale

 Tornado Emergency